jwadow/agentic-prompts/README.md

 ### 1. Custom Modes

-Custom modes are managed via the Prompt Builder workflow.
+Custom modes are managed via the Roles Builder workflow.

 <details>
 <summary><b>Step 1: Edit the Sources</b></summary>

-All modifications to modes are done in the `/prompt_builder/sources` directory.
+All modifications to modes are done in the `/roles_builder/sources` directory.
 - To change a mode's instructions, edit its `prompt.md` file.
 - To change a mode's metadata (e.g., name, description), edit its `config.yaml` file.
 - To add a new mode, create a new sub-directory in `/sources` with the required files and add its name to `manifest.yaml`.